santydesignscr/MOFHY-Multi-Language/README.md

 ## Patch Existing MOFHY Lite Installation
 - Download the ```Patch.to.Update.from.MOFHY.Lite.zip``` file.
 - Extract the .zip file to the root folder of your domain.
-- Create an empty database for the project
 - Open your browser and type ```http://yourdomain.com/``` an update page will be appear.
 - Click "Update" and the DB Will be updated
 - Access the admin panel at ```http://example.com/admin/``` and review that the settings are correct.